ihalilovic1/Java-Ember-Restaurants/README.md

 - [ ] Implement 'remember me' option in backend
 - [x] Remove duplicates from registration form country list
 - [ ] Rename RestaurantUUIDForm to UUIDForm
+- [ ] Use rate-component in restaurant-tile and rate restaurant modal

 ## Built With